ridulfo/nicolo.se/src/pages/blog/2023-07-12-Classifying-product-descriptions.md

     Total tokens: 2639

 That was fast and quite accurate.
 Unfortunately, that is quite expensive.
 2500 tokens costs about $0.004.
-It might now sound like much, but if we want to classify 1000 products, that would cost $4.
+It might not sound like much, but if we want to classify 1000 products, that would cost $4.

 ### LLM + embedding approach
 What if we only used the LLM to clean up the text and then used the embedding approach to find the most similar description?